 Photo by YangChen(TW)

-A monopod is not only lighter and less bulky than a tripod, it also affords you a certain degree of flexibility that you won’t get with a tripod.
+A monopod is not only lighter and less expensive tripod alternative – it also affords you a certain degree of flexibility that you won’t get with a tripod.

 When you’re using a long lens and need to remain mobile, a monopod is the way to go, as it will give you some stability without being as restrictive as a tripod.
 A great compromise!